peeley/nlp/README.md

-# Data and machine learning algorithms for natural language processing implemented in PyTorch.
+#  Various algorithms and tools for natural language processing with PyTorch.